goldstrike77/ansible-role-linux-nginx/README.md

 ##### System Variables
 * `ngx_arg.charset`: Adds the specified charset for response header field.
-* `ngx_arg.client_body_timeout`: Defines a timeout for reading client request body.
-* `ngx_arg.client_max_body_size`: The maximum allowed size of the client request body.
 * `ngx_arg.etag`: Enables or disables the "ETag" response header field for static resources.
-* `ngx_arg.expires`: Cache-Control response header fields.
-* `ngx_arg.fastcgi_read_timeout`: Defines a timeout for reading a response from the FastCGI server.
-* `ngx_arg.keepalive_requests`: The maximum number of requests that can be served through one keep-alive connection.
-* `ngx_arg.keepalive_timeout`: Sets a timeout during which a keep-alive client connection will stay open on the server side.
-* `ngx_arg.proxy_connect_timeout`: Defines a timeout for establishing a connection with a proxied server.
-* `ngx_arg.proxy_read_timeout`: Defines a timeout for reading a response from the proxied server.
-* `ngx_arg.proxy_send_timeout`: Sets a timeout for transmitting a request to the proxied server.
-* `ngx_arg.real_ip_header`: Defines the request header field whose value will be used to replace the client address.
-* `ngx_arg.send_timeout`: Sets a timeout for transmitting a response to the client.
 * `ngx_arg.server_tokens`: Enables or disables nginx version on "Server" response header field.
 * `ngx_arg.tcp_nodelay`: Enables or disables the use of the TCP_NODELAY option.
 * `ngx_arg.tcp_nopush`: Enables or disables the use of the TCP_NOPUSH socket option.
 * `ngx_arg.ulimit_nofile`: The number of files launched by systemd.
 * `ngx_arg.ulimit_nproc`: The number of processes launched by systemd.
 * `ngx_arg.user`: Defines user and group credentials used by worker processes.
-* `ngx_arg.worker_connections`: The maximum number of simultaneous connections that can be opened by a worker process.
 * `ngx_arg.worker_cpu_affinity`: Binds worker processes to the sets of processor.
 * `ngx_arg.worker_processes`: Defines the number of worker processes.